lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 Testing patientForm.
 \end{center}

 The test code is quite long!
 The implementation is trivial, however.
 In this example, I am just hard-coding the weight constraints in an object called `limits`.
 In a real-world system, you would likely get these from an API and pass them down to the `patientForm` function.
+I would definitely keep this in a separate place to the component that renders the actual form, for the reasons the previous chapter abot props discussed.

 ```ts
 const limits = {